observablehq/plot/docs/marks/raster.md

 If none of the built-in [spatial interpolators](../features/spatial-interpolators.md) suffice, you can write your own as a custom function!
 :::

 The raster mark can interpolate categorical values, too!
-Below, this creates an interesting “map” of penguin species in the space of culment length _vs._ depth.
+Below, this creates an interesting “map” of penguin species in the space of culmen length _vs._ depth.

 :::plot defer
 ```js